OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/index.md

 * Learn reading and understanding code written by other developers.
 * Refactoring code.
 * Testing: Running test, writing tests, test coverage.
-* Static code analyzers, linters, prettifiers.
+* Static code analyzers, linters, prettifies.
-* Generating html from the documentation.
+* Generating HTML from the documentation.
 * Commenting on each-others pull-requests.
 * Fixing bugs.
 * Improving the documentation.

-* Optional: GitLab, Jenkins
+* Optional: GitLab, Jenkins, Jira, Trello (issue tracking, task management)

 ## Format of the course

 There might be a few in-person meetings with presentations, but primarily presentations will be in Zoom and they will be also recorded for people who cannot attend.
-The idea is to allow asynhronous learning and working.
+The idea is to allow asynchronous learning and working.
 Similar to what happens in the Open Source world.

 ## Length of the course

-It is planned that this course will be given throughout a semeseter of roughtly 13 weeks.
+It is planned that this course will be given throughout a semester of roughly 13 weeks.

 Expected workload is roughly 5 hours / week, but it might depend a lot on the background of each participant.